tasmota/docs/docs/I2S-Audio.md

 | GND | GND | GND |
 | NC | I2S_DOUT | I2S_DOUT |

-Even if you're using only the microphone you need to set an unusued pin to `I2S_DOUT` or Tasmota will crash.
+Even if you're using only the microphone you need to set an unused pin to `I2S_DOUT` or Tasmota will crash.

 ### PDM Microphone

+[Pulse density modulation](https://en.wikipedia.org/wiki/Pulse-density_modulation) (PDM) microphones are not an I2S or PWM microphone but still have a digital signal.
+They're used in [ESP32-S3-BOX](https://templates.blakadder.com/espressif_ESP32-S3-BOX.html), [Seeed Xiao Sense](https://templates.blakadder.com/seeedstudio_XIAO_ESP32S3_SENSE.html) and others.

 | Microphone | ESP32 |
 | --- | --- |